Shrine of Bahauddin Zakariya

 The Shrine of Bahauddin Zakariya is a 13th-century shrine located in Multan, Punjab, Pakistan.
 The tomb is dedicated to the Sufi mystic Bahauddin Zakariya, of the Suhrawardiyya order of Sufism.
 It considered to be one of the most important Muslim shrines in the wider Punjab region, and is the prototype for Multan's classical architectural style.

 Background

 By the 13th century, the belief that the spiritual powers of great Sufi saints were attached to their burial sites was widespread in the Muslim world, and so a shrine was built to commemorate the burial site of Bahauddin Zakariya.

 In keeping with Sufi tradition in Punjab, the shrine's influence is augmented by smaller shrines spread throughout the region around Multan.
 These secondary shrines form a wilayat, or a "spiritual territory" of the primary shrine.
 As home to the primary shrine, Multan serves as the capital of Bahauddin Zakariya's wilayat.
 The shrine's wilayat is noted to border the spiritual territory of the Shrine of Baba Farid, based in Pakpattan.

-The ancient pre-Islamic Hindu temple Prahladpuri Temple dedicated to Lord Narasimha, the fourth avatar of Lord Vishnu is located adjacent to the walls of the shrine.
-A popular legend holds that the avatar manifested itself here and it is here that the popular Hindu festival of Holi commenced.